-Assume that it may take several days to reach the recipient, particularly in large organizations where mail is first sorted in a mail room and then distributed throughout a large facility.
+When you send a formal thank you through the mail service, assume that it may take several days to reach the recipient, particularly in large organizations where mail is first sorted in a mail room and then distributed throughout a large facility.

 See the sample printed and hand-written thank you notes below on this page or the Sample Job Interview Thank You Email for comparison.

 Prepare in advance and treat the thank you note as a task that can demonstrate your professionalism.
 You want your thank you notes to make a positive impression, and support your candidacy for the job.